Solid Waste Incinerator

-Units are designed with solid waste thermal oxidation in mind, and engineered for the unique demands of mixed composition solid waste disposal.
+All units are additionally designed with solid waste thermal oxidation in mind, and are engineered for the unique demands of mixed composition solid waste disposal.

-The cyclonic secondary combustion chambers with over 1 second retention time std. provide turbulent thermal oxidation of combustion gases.
+The cyclonic secondary combustion chamber provides over 1 second retention time std. to create turbulent thermal oxidation of combustion gases.
 This provides environmentally safe stack exhaust gases to atmosphere.